CODE-at-TACC/summer-2015/python_intro/Readme.md

 #### What you learned

-How to assign information to a variable
+1. How to assign information to a variable.
-What a **string** is
+2. What a **string** is.
-How to combine strings
+3. How to combine strings.

 ## Putting the “fun” into Function